-If you’re flying with a non-Islamic airline such as British Airways, there will be no facilities on board where you’ll be able to pray or get changed.
-Therefore, getting changed into your Ihram at the airport prior to departure is advisable.
-It would be wise to check-in first and then get changed in the prayer room or in the bathroom.
-You should pronounce your intention and recite Talbiyah on the aeroplane as the Miqat approaches to enter into the state of Ihram.
+If you’re flying with a airline such as British Airways, there will be no facilities on board where you’ll be able to pray or get changed, so you should put on your Ihram at the airport prior to departure.
+It would be wise to check-in first before getting changed in the prayer room or in the bathroom.
+You should pronounce your intention and recite Talbiyah on the plane as the Miqat approaches to enter into the state of Ihram.

 Flight with an Islamic Airline

-If you’re flying with an Islamic airline such as Saudi Airlines, you will have access to a prayer area during the course of the flight.
+If you’re flying with an airline such as Saudia, you will have access to a prayer area during the course of the flight.
 About 20 or 30 minutes away from the Miqat, you will be informed by the captain or a message will appear on the screen informing you that the Miqat is approaching.
-At this point, you should change into your attire if you haven’t done so already.
+At this point, you should change into your Ihram if you haven’t done so already.
 It is advisable to get changed about an hour before the point of Miqat if you want to avoid the rush of people intending to get changed as the Miqat approaches.
-Muslim Airlines normally have a small prayer area in which you would be able to get changed.
 You may then pronounce your intention and recite Talbiyah at the point of Miqat.
-If you feel uncomfortable changing into your Ihram whilst on an aeroplane or you feel you may have difficulties in doing so, it is advisable to follow the approach above and wear the Ihram at the airport prior to departure.
+If you feel uncomfortable getting changed on board or you think you may have difficulties in doing so, follow the approach above and put on the Ihram at the airport before departure.

 Flight that has one or more stops